aniuska/Visualisation-spenser/Readme.md

 ## Demo

-See below an animated demo for Tower Hamlets Borough of London to ilustre two working examples.
+Below, we offer a demo for Tower Hamlets Borough of London, England, to illustrate the interaction with the application and show how the data is visualised.
+However, this visualisation engine can be extended to any geography.

 ##### Filtering by years
 ![Filtering by years](Years.gif)